 Experienced on the field:

-It is important that the lawyer you hire is one who is experienced on the field you need help with.
-For instance, if you need a lawyer for a divorce, it would not be wise to hire a lawyer specializing in taxes.
-When you hire a lawyer familiar with the problem, you need help with, you have a better chance of positive results.
+It is extremely crucial that the lawyer you hire is one who is experienced in the field you are seeking help with.
+When it comes to divorce or domestic violence, it is advisable to consult an assault and family violence lawyer.
+When you hire a lawyer familiar with the problem you need help with, you have a better chance of positive results.
 Ask your lawyer for an estimate when you decide they’re the one for you.
 If they say no, walk away immediately.
 Even if they just give you a range and explain what makes a case more or less expensive, that is good enough.
 Make sure to get your fee agreement in writing!

 Consultation with your lawyer: